Remote Sensing Object Counting with Online Knowledge Learning: Abstract

 \section{Abstract}

-Efficient crowd counting models are urgently required for the applications in scenarios with limited computing resources, such as edge computing and mobile devices.
-A straightforward method to achieve this is knowledge distillation (KD), which involves using a trained teacher network to guide the training of a student network.
-However, this traditional two-phase training method can be time-consuming, particularly for large datasets, and it is also challenging for the student network to mimic the learning process of the teacher network.
-To overcome these challenges, we propose an online knowledge learning method for crowd counting.
-Our method builds an end-to-end training framework that integrates two independent networks into a single architecture, which consists of a shared shallow module, a teacher branch, and a student branch.
-This approach is more efficient than the two-stage training technique of traditional KD.
-Moreover, we propose a feature relation distillation method which allows the student branch to more effectively comprehend the evolution of inter-layer features by constructing a new inter-layer relationship matrix.
-It is combined with response distillation and feature internal distillation to enhance the transfer of mutually complementary information from the teacher branch to the student branch.
-Extensive experiments on four challenging crowd counting datasets demonstrate the effectiveness of our method which achieves comparable performance to state-of-the-art methods despite using far fewer parameters.
+Efficient models for remote sensing object counting are urgently required for applications in scenarios with limited computing resources, such as drones or embedded systems.
+A straightforward yet powerful technique to achieve this is knowledge distillation, which steers the learning of student networks by leveraging the experience of already-trained teacher networks.
+However, it faces a pair of challenges: Firstly, due to its two-stage training nature, a longer training period is essential, especially as the training samples increase.
+Secondly, despite the proficiency of teacher networks in transmitting assimilated knowledge, they tend to overlook the latent insights gained during their learning process.
+To address these challenges, we introduce an online distillation learning method for remote sensing object counting.
+It builds an end-to-end training framework that seamlessly integrates two distinct networks into a unified one.
+It comprises a shared shallow module, a teacher branch, and a student branch.
+The shared module serving as the foundation for both branches is dedicated to learning some primitive information.
+The teacher branch utilizes prior knowledge to reduce the difficulty of learning and guides the student branch in online learning.
+In parallel, the student branch achieves parameter reduction and rapid inference capabilities by means of channel reduction.
+This design empowers the student branch not only to receive privileged insights from the teacher branch but also to tap into the latent reservoir of knowledge held by the teacher branch during the learning process.
+Moreover, we propose a relation-in-relation distillation method that allows the student branch to effectively comprehend the evolution of the relationship of intra-layer teacher features among different inter-layer features.
+Extensive experiments on two challenging datasets demonstrate the effectiveness of our method, which achieves comparable performance to state-of-the-art methods despite using far fewer parameters.